Attractive towns, pretty villages....

 Matlock Bath Illuminations take place during September and October.

-Wirksworth is an uspoilt gem, a historic town with a strong heritage in the lead mining industry.
+Wirksworth is an unspoilt gem, a historic town with a strong heritage in the lead mining industry.
 A visit here should not be hurried - you need time to wander round the narrow lanes and hidden corners.
 Don't miss the beautiful Church of St Mary, standing in its cathedral-like setting at the heart of the town, or a visit to Wirksworth Heritage Centre.

 The two-week art festival in September receives many accolades - a lively showcase for the many artists who exhibit their work.